hxchu528/PianoRoll/README.md

 # PianoRoll
 A personal project to create a simple music-making webpage.
-It's somewhatlike FL Studio but online.
+It's somewhat like FL Studio but online.

 Todo:
 - Finish information about instruments